ApryseSDK/pdftron-flutter/README.md

 - Flutter >= 2.0.0

 ## Null Safety
 Dart now supports [sound null safety](https://dart.dev/null-safety), which is available starting from Dart 2.12.0 and Flutter 2.0.0.
+Here is a guide to migrate to [null safety](https://dart.dev/null-safety/migration-guide)

 If you would like to use our null safe SDK, it is available in the following places:
 - [GitHub](https://github.com/PDFTron/pdftron-flutter)